Emergency Medical Services Program

 What will I learn?

-The Emergency Medical Services (EMS) program at Laramie County Community College (LCCC) prepares students to be first responders and prehospital care providers as EMTs and Paramedics who are instructed in the latest technological, equipment, and medical care advances.
-EMS is a challenging, rapidly advancing field requiring lifelong learning with continuous education to recertify every two (2) years.
+The Emergency Medical Services (EMS) program at Laramie County Community College (LCCC) prepares students to be first responders and prehospital care providers as EMTs and Paramedics who are instructed in the latest technological, equipment and medical care.
+EMS is a rapidly advancing field requiring continuous education to recertify every two years.

-This program provides a hybrid synchronous online and face-to-face classroom instruction for lectures and face-to-face laboratory and clinical experiences.
-A student can sit for the National Registry psychomotor and cognitive exams after succesfuly completing our EMT course or Paramedic program.
+This program provides a hybrid online and face-to-face classroom instruction for lectures and face-to-face laboratory and clinical experiences.
+A student can sit for the National Registry psychomotor and cognitive exams after successfully completing our EMT course or Paramedic program.

-EMS personnel (EMTs and Paramedics) typically work for private ambulance services, fire departments, hospitals or other rescue services.
-They may also work within hospitals, emergency departments and clincis, or urgent care facilities.
+EMS personnel (EMTs and paramedics) typically work for private ambulance services, fire departments, hospitals or other rescue services.
+They may also work within hospitals, emergency departments and clinics, or urgent care facilities.

 Associate of Applied Science (AAS)